 Figure 1.
 Catch to total biomass ratio using total biomass for age 3+ individuals for flathead sole in the Bering Sea and Aleutian Islands.
 Dotted grey lines represent observed catches for 2020 and projected catches for 2021-2023.

 Figure 2.
-Survey biomass from the EBS shelf survey for station depths less than or equal to 200 meters.
-Grey shading indicates standard error.
+Survey biomass from the EBS shelf and Aleutian Islands surveys for station depths less than or equal to 200 meters.
+A linear regression is used to estimate a relationship between EBS shelf Hippoglossoides spp. survey biomass estimates and AI survey biomass estimates; this relationship is used to estimate AI survey biomass in years when no AI survey occurred (by using the linear equation to find an AI biomass estimate in a particular year based on the EBS biomass estimate for that year).
+Grey shading indicates ± 1 standard error.
 The blue point was the observed survey biomass in 2021, which is not included in the base assessment model.

 Tables